- 3 minutes to read

-This topic provides information about debugging recorded tests and test scripts.
+This topic explains how to debug recorded tests and test scripts.

 TestCafe Studio's debug mode helps you understand what is happening on your web page during testing.
 In this mode, TestCafe Studio pauses the test and allows you to debug the tested page using the browser's developer tools.
 You can check the web page's state, DOM elements' location, their CSS styles, etc.